WMD-group/SMACT/examples/README.md

 ## Requirements

 ### Python
 An introduction to the importance of Python for scientists, and the basics of the coding language, is available [elsewhere](https://www.researchgate.net/profile/Brian_Toby/publication/269995603_Whypython_scientists_should_learn_to_program_in_Python/links/549dbd610cf2b803713a7bec.pdf).
 For a complete beginner, [Codecademy](https://www.codecademy.com/learn/learn-python-3) or [Datacamp](https://www.datacamp.com/courses/intro-to-python-for-data-science) are good places to start.
+These examples have been tested with **Python 3.6**.

 ### Packages
 The examples are presented in [Jupyter notebooks](http://jupyter.org).
 Jupyter is included with standard Python distributions such as [Anaconda](https://www.continuum.io/downloads) and the [Homebrew Superpack for Mac](http://stronginference.com/ScipySuperpack/).
 There are dependencies on [SMACT](https://github.com/WMD-group/smact) and for some practicals [ASE](https://wiki.fysik.dtu.dk/ase/) and [Pymatgen](www.pymatgen.org).